GeeekyBoy/royal-chess/README.md

 ### void setCastlingState (Coordinate coordinate)

 A function that modifies the list of pieces qualified for castling.
+Only makes sense in case the moved piece is king or rook moving from its initial place.

 ```pseudocode
 IF current moving piece is king